Gyorche Petrov: Biography

 He kept close ties with the new government of Bulgarian Agrarian National Union (BANU), especially with war minister Aleksandar Dimitrov and some other prominent Agrarian leaders with whom he founded the leftist Macedonian Federative Organization.
 BANU rejected territorial expansion and aimed at forming a Balkan federation of agrarian states, a policy which began with a détente with Yugoslavia.
-As a result, Petrov became a Chief of the Bulgarian Refugees Agency by the Ministry of Internal Affairs.
+As a result, Petrov became a chief of the Bureau for the Settlement of the Refugees by the Ministry of Internal Affairs.
 Then Petrov had to deal with the problem of Bulgarian refugees who had to leave Yugoslavia and Greece, thus incurring IMRO rightist faction leaders' hatred upon himself.
-One of the reasons for this was the open struggle of the IMRO with the government of the BANU, and on the other hand, the interplay between the various refugee organizations and the attempt of IMRO to acquire them.

-As a result of differences over whether a possible autonomous Macedonia should be guided towards Greater Yugoslavia together with Bulgaria, or as the right-wing IMRO leaders insisted, towards Greater Bulgaria, he was eventually killed by an IMRO assassin in June 1921 in Sofia, on the order of Todor Aleksandrov.
-The assassination of Gyorche Petrov complicated relations between IMRO and the Bulgarian government and produced significant dissensions in the Macedonian movement.
+As a result of differences over whether a possible autonomous Macedonia should be guided towards Greater Yugoslavia together with Bulgaria, or as the right-wing IMRO leaders insisted, towards Greater Bulgaria, he was killed by an IMRO assassin on June 28, 1921, in Sofia, on the order of Todor Aleksandrov.
+The assassination of Petrov complicated relations between IMRO and the Bulgarian government, and produced significant dissensions in the Macedonian movement.